-Although ULTRAPLAN is packaged under the VIDEX label, the documentation indicates it was ARTSCI, Inc. produced VIDEX by for "MAGIC" series of (distributors of the software) and written by William G. Graves.
+Although ULTRAPLAN is packaged under the VIDEX label, the documentation indicates it was produced for VIDEX by ARTSCI, Inc. "MAGTC" (distributors of the series of software) and written by William G. Graves.
 The author, and in fact almost the entire manual, is the same as THE SPREADSHEET Version except for the unique enhancements.
 For this reason, I won't spend a lot of time describing the spreadsheet aspects of the package since they have been presented before.
 I think it is worth reviewing, however, that ULTRAPLAN is menu driven, provides variable column widths, protected and "locked in" data, automatic support of APPLE IIe, Titan, and Legend extended memory cards, and most importantly, reads existing VISICALC data files in addition to DIF format files.
 This means no conversion if you are currently a VISICALC user.
-ULTRAPIAN also provides full upper and lower case support via the APPLE IIe keyboard, VIDEX ENHANCER, the ever famous one-wire shift key mod, or even using CNTL-L to toggle the case on an upper case only keyboard.
+ULTRAPLAN also provides full upper and lower case support via the APPLE IIe keyboard, VIDEX ENHANCER, the ever famous one-wire shift key mod, or even using CNTL-L to toggle the case on an upper case only keyboard.